 - Outline it; or

-- Clearly explain what activities are used for hazard identification.
+- Clearly explain what activities are used to manage and promote hazard identification activities.

-Final Thought: Review Your Oversight Agencies SRM Guidance
+Final Thought: Review Your Oversight Agency's SRM Guidance

 Oversight agencies provide guidance on what their expectations are for the SRM process.
+Most follow ICAO's guidance.
 If this guidance is vague or unclear, review ICAO’s Safety Management Manual for further SRM guidance.

 Guidance aside, something we hear over and over is that above anything else, oversight agencies want: